Janine Butcher

 The character has been described as a "super-bitch" and a "classic villainess".
 She has proven popular with critics and fans of the show.
 Her storylines typically involve her in an antagonistic role.
-She has been married five times; Barry Evans (Shaun Williamson) whom she killed on New Year's Day 2004, David (Harry Towb), Ryan Malloy (Neil McDermott), Michael Moon (Steve John Shepherd) and Mick Carter (Danny Dyer).
-Her feuds include a long-standing conflict with former stepmothers Pat Butcher (Pam St Clement) and Peggy Mitchell (Barbara Windsor), Sonia Jackson (Natalie Cassidy), Lynne Slater (Elaine Lordan), Laura Beale (Hannah Waterman), Kat Slater (Jessie Wallace), Stacey Slater (Lacey Turner) and Linda Carter (Kellie Bright).
+She has been married five times: to Barry Evans (Shaun Williamson) whom she killed on New Year's Day 2004, David (Harry Towb) whom died on their wedding day, Ryan Malloy (Neil McDermott), Michael Moon (Steve John Shepherd) and Mick Carter (Danny Dyer) whom "died" on Christmas day 2022, a day after their wedding.
+Her feuds include a long-standing conflict with former stepmothers Pat Butcher (Pam St Clement) and Peggy Mitchell (Barbara Windsor).
+She also had feuds with Sonia Jackson (Natalie Cassidy), Lynne Slater (Elaine Lordan), Laura Beale (Hannah Waterman), Kat (Jessie Wallace), Zoe (Michelle Ryan), Stacey (Lacey Turner), and Jean Slater (Gillian Wright), Sharon Watts (Letitia Dean), Jada Lennox (Kelsey Calladine-Smith), Shirley Carter (Linda Henry), and Linda Carter (Kellie Bright).
 Her initial departure saw Janine being wrongfully charged for the death of Laura Beale.
-Upon her return, Janine is caught forging a wedding to a wealthy, old-age pensioner, that ends with her new husband abruptly dying of a fatal heart attack upon discovering her false identity.
-She later accidentally kills local resident Danielle Jones (Lauren Crace) by running her down in her car; conspires with Peggy's husband Archie (Larry Lamb) to defraud the Mitchell family from their ownership of The Queen Victoria public house; and becomes a prime suspect in Archie's murder investigation (see Who Killed Archie?) before attempting to kill her third husband Ryan by poisoning him.
-She later gives birth to a daughter, Scarlett, with fourth husband Michael, before eventually stabbing and killing him, leading to her third departure from the show.
+Upon her return, She attends her fathers funeral and wake.
+Then later in the year, Janine is caught forging a wedding to a wealthy, old-age pensioner, that ends with her new husband abruptly dying of a fatal heart attack upon discovering her false identity on their wedding day.
+She later accidentally kills local resident Danielle Jones (Lauren Crace) by running her down in her car; conspires with Peggy's husband Archie (Larry Lamb) to defraud the Mitchell family from their ownership of The Queen Victoria public house; and becomes a prime suspect in Archie's murder investigation (Who Killed Archie?).
+Janine later becomes involved in a love triangle with her third husband Ryan and his baby's mother, Stacey.
+All of this results in Janine framing Stacey for her attempted murder and also attempting to kill Ryan by poisoning him.
+Janine later gives birth to a daughter, Scarlett, with her fourth husband Michael, and they become embroiled in a custody battle over Scarlett, which leads to Janine murdering Michael, leading to her third departure from the show after she was acquitted for his murder.

-In Brooks' third stint as Janine, her storylines included her impersonating a doctor, being in a custody battle for Scarlett with Kat, accidentally starting a fire which almost kills Scarlett and Kat's son Tommy Moon (Sonny Kendall), reigniting her feuds with both Kat and Stacey, framing Jay Brown (Jamie Borthwick) for car theft, manipulating a separation between Mick Carter (Danny Dyer) and his wife Linda (Kellie Bright) in order to have him to herself, regaining custody of Scarlett, starting a feud with Linda, in which she frames her for a car accident, blackmailing Jada Lennox (Kelsey Calladine-Smith) into helping her bring Linda down, discovering she is pregnant with Mick's child and later marrying him, before being widowed the following day during a car accident that she indirectly caused, leading to her arrest and fourth departure from the square.
+In Brooks' third stint as Janine, her storylines included being in a custody battle for Scarlett with Kat, accidentally starting a fire which almost kills Scarlett and Kat's son Tommy Moon (Sonny Kendall), reigniting her feuds with both Kat and Stacey, framing Jay Brown (Jamie Borthwick) for car theft, manipulating a separation between Mick and Linda Carter in order to have him to herself, regaining custody of Scarlett, a feud with Linda in which she frames her for a car accident, blackmailing Jada into helping her bring Linda down, discovering she is pregnant with Mick's child and later marrying him, before being widowed the following day after another car accident with Linda that she indirectly caused, leading to her arrest and fourth departure from the show.